by Huntington Witherill

 In reality, cameras seem remarkably well suited for telling some of the most convincing (and truly fantastic) lies that one could possibly imagine.
 And come to think of it, aren’t we indeed fortunate to have such a wonderfully expressive tool with which to visually communicate what, in reality, are uniquely personalized interpretations?

 I’m often amused at the lengths to which some photographers will go in order to defend their photographs as depicting unassailable truth and/or reality.
 “Well, it was exactly like that when I took the picture!”
 It was?
 Really?
 Do you suppose there is any chance that you might have significantly distorted whatever reality may have existed, simply by depicting that reality through means of a two-dimensional photograph?
 Yes, of course.
 The photograph itself (as an artifact) is, in and of itself, its own reality.
-But more specifically, whatever an expressive photograph may or may not depict… that will always remain open to personalized interpretation.
+But more specifically, whatever an expressive photograph may or may not depict… that will always remain subject to individual interpretation.
 Seems to me that a unique and personalized interpretation of reality remains the very goal we ultimately hope to achieve through expressive photography.
 Is it not?

 The practice of artistic self-expression should be focused upon telling our own unique stories as a means to communicate and share individual life experiences.
 Arguably, the core purpose of that expression ventures well beyond the task of simply contributing to an increasing body of mechanically gathered and, frankly, objectively questionable visual evidence.
 In short, the photograph, itself, will continue to be of less than sterling evidentiary value when it comes to the absolute truth or reality of anything depicted within the frame.